Popular Types Of Yoga:

 d.
 Chronic Pain Reduction:

-Millions of people suffer from chronic pain of all kinds.
+Millions of people suffer from chronic pain conditions.
 Continued evidence is showing yoga can help in relieving some of these pain symptoms, as well as perceived pain symptoms.

-So far the evidence for the effectiveness of yoga or mind-based practice remains relatively low, however there is some promise of yoga, or movement/body awareness practices including in the treatment for helping with symptoms of fibromyalgia.
+So far, the evidence for the effectiveness of yoga or mind-based practice remains relatively low., However there is some promise of yoga, or movement/body awareness practices in the treatment for helping with symptoms of fibromyalgia.

 Other research identifies the possible benefits of yoga for chronic lower back pain, headaches and arthritis pain.

-One such pilot study identified Ilengar yoga as being a feasible treatment options for reduction in pain and disability caused by knee osteoarthritis.
+One such pilot study identified Iyengar yoga as being a feasible treatment option for reduction in pain and disability, caused by knee osteoarthritis.